 Beryl strengthens into a Category 1 hurricane in the Atlantic as it bears down on Caribbean

-Beryl strengthened into a hurricane on Saturday as it churned toward the southeast Caribbean, with forecasters warning it was expected to strengthen into a dangerous major hurricane before reaching Barbados late Sunday or early Monday.
+Beryl strengthened into a hurricane on Saturday as it churned toward the southeast Caribbean, with forecasters warning it was expected to strengthen into a dangerous major hurricane before reaching Barbados and the Windward Islands late Sunday or early Monday.

 A major hurricane is considered a Category 3 or higher, with winds of at least 111 mph.
 At the moment, Beryl is a Category 1 hurricane.